- Nick Burgess

 Richard Mille - The Watch for the 1%

-Ask any normal person "name a luxury watch brand."
+Ask any normal person "name some luxury watch brands."
 Most likely, 90% of them will say "Rolex."
 The Crown has been around the block, sponsoring everything from tennis to golf to the occasional NFL ad.
-But dig a little deeper and you may get other answers: Omega, IWC, Brietling.
+But dig a little deeper and you may get other answers: Omega, IWC, Breitling.
 Even deeper?
 Now we're getting somewhere: Audemars Piguet, Patek Philippe, Hublot and even some rare Zenith's might be on the list.
 Especially if the person you're asking has a little bit of cash.
 But since 2001, there's been a new kid on the block who has taken over the luxury watch game, especially in pop culture.
-This is Richard Mille.
+It's your watch enthusiasts favorite luxury timepieces they love to hate.
+This is the coveted Richard Mille timepiece.

 How Did Richard Mille Start?

-Started in 2001, Richard Mille was named after its founder who, in 1998, left his job at Place Vendome to launch his own line of watches.
+Started in 2001, Richard Mille was named after its founder who, in 1998, left his job at Place Vendome to launch his own line of watches, the Richard Mille brand.
 In classic watchmaker fashion, they went full luxury when defining what the watches should look and feel like.
-They explored sailing, race cars, luxury cars and even aerospace engineering, apparently pulling their game-plan out of Richard Branson's playbook.
+They explored sailing, race car design, luxury cars and even aerospace engineering, apparently pulling their game-plan out of Richard Branson's playbook.
 After a few years, they incorporated the company and then lost no time in creating partnerships.
 Being based out of Switzerland brings with it certain advantages for a watchmaker, chief among them being the proximity to other watchmakers.
-This allowed Mille to strike a partnership with Audemars Piguet and start producing, with the RM 001 Tourbillon dropping at Baselworld in late 2001.
-The rest, as they say...
+This allowed Mille to strike a partnership with Audemars Piguet to develop carbon nanotubes and silicon nitride to start producing the first Richard Mille watch, with the RM 001 Tourbillon dropping at Baselworld in late 2001.
+From there, they had their sights set on the luxury watch market and complete domination of the watch industry.

 Quick personal story: I got into luxury watches in 2012 when I lived in London.
-I studied there for a few months in college, and was told repeatedly that I had to visit Harrods, the world's biggest and most audacious department store located in West London.
+I studied there for a few months in college, and was told repeatedly that I had to visit Harrods, the world's biggest and most audacious department store located in West London run by "The Crown" season 5 star Mohamed Al-Fayed.
 I finally made the trip out there and stumbled upon floor 7, nicknamed "The Millionaires Club."

 Is Richard Mille Worth It?